Biswarup03/student-eligibility-app/README.md

-# student-eligibility-app
+# 📘 Student Exam Eligibility Checker

-Helps to check eligibility to write in the exam based on the attendance
+This is a Streamlit web app that helps you check whether a student is eligible to write an exam based on their attendance percentage.

+It uses a simple machine learning model (Logistic Regression) trained on